 - Internet marketing ideas you could use include collaborating with local businesses, talking to your customers via blogs and being active with covering major events/holidays - these are just 3 out of 8 ideas that we have for you.

 Online promotion is a crucial aspect of increasing sales.
 If you own a retail shop and want to know how you can market it online then you're on the right path.

-I'm sharing 8 online marketing ideas for retail businesses that will positively impact your online reputation.
+There are eight online marketing ideas for retail businesses that will positively impact your online presence: